egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 Then, you can extract the certificate details, including the Signing CA's public key, with `ssh-keygen -L -f <certfile>`.

-Note: If you use (lowercase) -l instead, then ssh-keygen only outputs the information about the underlying (public) host key embedded in the certificate, rather than all of the certificate elements.
+Note: If you use (lowercase) -l instead, then ssh-keygen only outputs the information about the underlying (public) host key embedded in the certificate, rather than certificate elements.

 ```bash
 ssh-keygen -L ssh-ca.my-server.test